The best way to learn French starts right at home.

 But there’s more involved in creating your at-home French learning routine than you might think.
 It’s not just about picking a time to study, although that’s certainly important (as we’ll discuss in a bit).

 Your first step should be to create a dedicated learning space in your home.
-Maybe you can best focus at a desk; perhaps you like the white noise of the living room; maybe you need a window and natural light.
+Maybe you can best focus at a desk, perhaps you like the white noise of the living room or maybe you need a window and natural light.
+In this sense, the best way to learn French at home will look a little different for everyone.

 Note: Part of this is exercising self-restraint with the learning tools and technology you’re using.
 A successful study space is free from distractions, so try not to be too near the TV or Xbox!